Oahu Best Areas to Stay

 Consider the following to meet your getaway desires:

-• For more luxurious lodgings, check out the resorts in the Kahala area southeast coast below Waikiki.
+- For more luxurious lodgings, check out the resorts in the Kahala area on the southeast coast below Waikiki.

-• Both trolleys and public buses litter this area.
-Both systems offer decent transportation options for visiting most of the Waikiki/Honolulu major tourist hot spots.
+- Trolleys and public buses litter this area.
+Both systems offer decent transportation options for visiting most of Waikiki/Honolulu's major tourist hot spots.

-• Luxury designer brands and budget-friendly souvenir outlets sprinkled across the city.
+- Luxury designer brands and budget-friendly souvenir outlets are sprinkled across the city.

 The Drawback of Staying in Waikiki or Honolulu

 That all said, there are some definite caveats to staying in Waikiki.
 First, it's so remarkably crowded.
 It doesn't have the same vibe that some other (less densely populated) parts of the island (or state).
 With the crowds comes increased traffic, too.
-So if you choose to rent a vehicle - expect to experience traffic while in the Waikiki & Honolulu areas.
+So, if you rent a vehicle - expect to experience traffic while in the Waikiki & Honolulu areas.
 It's a fact of life here.
 Many Waikiki resorts will charge a fee for parking - around $40/daily.
-But we highly encourage visitors to rent a vehicle as there is so much more to see on Oahu beyond Waikiki.
-Public transportation isn't a convenient option outside of the city.
+However, we highly encourage visitors to rent a vehicle as there is much more to see in Oahu than in Waikiki.

 Our Recommended Places to Stay in Waikiki or Honolulu